Slavery in antiquity: In the Bible

+In the New Testament, slaves are told to obey their owners, who are in turn told to "stop threatening" their slaves.
+The Epistle to Philemon has many implications related to slavery.

-Ancient Egypt
+Egypt

 In Ancient Egypt, slaves were mainly obtained through prisoners of war.
 Other ways people could become slaves was by inheriting the status from their parents.
 One could also become a slave on account of his inability to pay his debts.
 Slavery was the direct result of poverty.
 People also sold themselves into slavery because they were poor peasants and needed food and shelter.
 Slaves only attempted escape when their treatment was unusually harsh.
 For many, being a slave in Egypt made them better off than a freeman elsewhere.
 Young slaves could not be put to hard work and had to be brought up by the mistress of the household.
 Not all slaves went to houses.
 Some also sold themselves to temples or were assigned to temples by the king.
 Slave trading was not very popular until later in Ancient Egypt.
-Afterwards, slave trades sprang up all over Egypt.
-However, there was little worldwide trade.
+But while slave trading eventually sprang up all over Egypt, there was little worldwide trade.
 Rather, the individual dealers seem to have approached their customers personally.

 Only slaves with special traits were traded worldwide.
 Prices of slaves changed with time.
 Slaves with a special skill were more valuable than those without one.
 Slaves had plenty of jobs that they could be assigned to.
 Some had domestic jobs, like taking care of children, cooking, brewing, or cleaning.
 Some were gardeners or field hands in stables.
 They could be craftsmen or even get a higher status.
 For example, if they could write, they could become a manager of the master's estate.
 Captive slaves were mostly assigned to the temples or a king, and they had to do manual labor.
 The worst thing that could happen to a slave was being assigned to the quarries and mines.
 Private ownership of slaves, captured in war and given by the king to their captor, certainly occurred at the beginning of the Eighteenth Dynasty (1550–1295 BCE).
 Sales of slaves occurred in the Twenty-fifth Dynasty (732–656 BCE), and contracts of servitude survive from the Twenty-sixth Dynasty (c.
 672 – 525 BCE) and from the reign of Darius: apparently such a contract then required the consent of the slave.

-Ancient Judaism (the Bible)

-In the Jewish Bible (the Old Testament), there are many references to slaves, giving rules for how they should behave and be treated.
-Slavery is viewed as routine, an ordinary part of society.
-Male Israelite slaves were to be released, and well provided for, after six years of service.
-Non-Hebrew slaves and their offspring were the perpetual property of the owner's family, with limited exceptions.
-In the New Testament, slaves are told to obey their owners.

-In the debate over slavery in England and the United States in the late eighteenth and early nineteenth centuries, both supporters of slavery and abolitionists cited the Bible as support for their views.